ABOUT PROFESSIONAL RESOURCES AND TECHNOLOGY

 Products

-Neurobehavioral History Forms
+Neurobehavioral History Questionnaires

 Neurobehavioral Signs and Symptoms checklists

-The Neurobehavioral History questionnaires provide comprehensive and organized methods of gathering important patient information that should be part of every clinical assessment.
+The Neurobehavioral History questionnaires offer comprehensive and organized methods of gathering important patient information that should be part of every clinical assessment.
 Details about the patient's background are essential in medico-legal cases where the thoroughness of your assessment should be documented.

 The Illness Index Measures

-The Illness Index questionnaires provide patient, informant (e.g., spouse) and healthcare professional appraisals of the biopsychosocial impact of a disease or injury to measure their perspectives on Health-Related Quality of Life.
-Comparing illness profiles of multiple informants provides a powerful method of generating hypotheses about patient behavior.
+The Illness Index questionnaires elicit appraisals from patients, informants (such as spouses), and healthcare professionals regarding the biopsychosocial impact of a disease or injury.
+These assessments enable the measurement of individuals’ perspectives on Health-Related Quality of Life.
+By comparing illness profiles across multiple informants, a robust method is developed for generating hypotheses about patient behavior.

 Questionnaires are available for the patient, family member and healthcare provider.
 Short form versions of the patient and healthcare provider questionnaire are now available that lend themselves to rapid assessments.
 An Excel (c) scoring form is available to compare the questionnaire information.